-In response to today’s announcement from the U.S. Department of Health and Human Services (HHS) and the Health Resources and Services Administration (HRSA) regarding distribution of additional Provider Relief Funds to Medicaid eligible providers, the National Council for Behavioral Health issued the following statement from President and CEO Chuck Ingoglia in response:
+In response to today’s announcement from the U.S. Department of Health and Human Services (HHS) and the Health Resources and Services Administration (HRSA) regarding distribution of additional Provider Relief Funds to Medicaid eligible providers, the National Council for Mental Wellbeing issued the following statement from President and CEO Chuck Ingoglia in response:

 While we applaud the Administration’s intention to get relief funding to Medicaid-eligible providers, the latest effort to distribute funds is deeply flawed by deeming organizations that received any Medicare funds previously as ineligible to apply.
 This will result in catastrophic outcomes for mental health and substance use disorder providers serving some of the nation’s most vulnerable individuals.
 In contrast to other types of health care providers, behavioral health organizations have received very little CARES Act funding to date – on average less than one percent of their annual operating budget.
 Quite simply, behavioral health providers have been left behind.
 Time is running out to remedy the problem and ensure equity in the distribution of provider relief funding.
 If the administration does not act quickly and deliberately, I fear the behavioral health safety net will collapse.
 If that is allowed to happen, the nation will surely face a secondary and devastating public health catastrophe.
 In the strongest possible terms, I urge the Administration to immediately fix the funding process … while there is still time to make a difference.